Zareel/PPT-Web-Development-Assignments/backendInterviewQuestions/readme.md

 4. Adding a required fild on the request (a new required header or property in a request body)
 5. Removing a property on the response (removing description from a product)

-### 5. How do you handle versioning in a backend API?

-Ans: Below are the 5 best practices for API versioning

-1. Enable backwards compatibility.
-2. Refresh API documentation to reflect new versions.
-3. Adapt API versioning to business requirements.
-4. Put API security considerations at the forefront.
-5. Set your API versions up to scale.

 ---

 # 25-11-2023